danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 A compass event is simply the orientation toward magnetic north with the top of the current UI orientation being at 0 degrees.

-Like location events, the tracking the compass requires extra resources so it must be manual started by the scene after it is loaded by sending messages to the internal \#pdparty receiver:
+Like location events, the tracking the compass requires extra resources so it must be manually started by the scene after it is loaded by sending messages to the internal \#pdparty receiver:

 * **\#pdparty compass _value_**: compass service run control
 * **\#pdparty compass updates _value_**: compass automatic update control